 Redefining Social Impact for Youth

 60% of Africa's population is under 25 and youth account for 60% of all unemployed.
 Missio Invest is improving youth access to quality jobs by financing growing businesses across key sectors.
-In 2020, our borrowers supported: 1,334 schools with over 500,000 students
+In 2020, our borrowers supported:

+1,334 schools with over 500,000 students

-Equitable Change for Women 3,4
+Equitable Change for Women 3 /

 Across Africa, Sisters are engaged in discussions on how to create lasting change through investments.
 Missio Invest is supporting female entrepreneurs and business leaders through loans, training and mentoring.

 3,406 smallholder farmers trained

 45% women 54% youth

-There for the Long Term

-Brothers and sisters are rooted in communities and their commitment goes far beyond the terms of a loan.
-Investing in them translates into long term, widespread social impact.
-Our borrowers operate: 103 Hospitals and healthcare facilities caring for over 1,300,000 patients

-Investing in Hope

-A recent study showed a majority of youth are disenfranchised by governments and fearful about humanity's future due to lack of action regarding climate change.
+There for the Longterm Brothers and sisters are rooted in communities and their commitment goes far beyond the term of a loan.
+Investing in them translates into long-term, widespread social impact.
+Our borrowers operate: 103 Hospitals and healthcare facilities caring for over 1,300,000 patients Investing in Hope A recent study showed a majority of youth are disenfranchised by governments and fearful about humanity's future due to lack of action regarding climate change.
 Missio Invest trains borrowers in environmental practices, fueling positive climate action from within communities.
-84% of borrowers are using clean energy
+84% of borrowers are using clean energy 52,700 trees planted

 (solar, hydro, biogas)

-52,700 trees planted

-Investing in the Transformative Power of the Church Cumulative Loans Issued through End of Year 2020
+Sister Mackline Adema and Sister Angeline Nyaosi on their farm in Kitale, Kenya Investing in the Transformative Power of the Church

 An Economy of Gift In all its activities, Missio Invest begins from a posture of discernment with investors and investees, making its own the teaching of Pope Francis where he says that the "logic underlying these innovative forms of intervention is one which acknowledges the ultimate connection between profit and solidarity, the virtuous circle existing between profit and gift."
 Read more about the Vocation of Missio Invest.
 Impact First Investing Missio Invest takes an "impact first" approach to investing.
-While modest financial returns are important for the long-term selfsufficiency of borrowers and sustainability of the MISIF Fund, Missio Invest prioritizes the social impact on vulnerable communities.
+While modest financial returns are important for the long-term self-sufficiency of borrowers and sustainability of the MISIF Fund, Missio Invest prioritizes the social impact on vulnerable communities.
 As an impact-first investor, Missio Invest shares the same goals as our investees: the creation of decent work, reliable income and the care of our common home.

-Adopting a bottom-up approach, Missio Invest identifies areas of need through existing Church networks (deal sourcing) and works with local leaders (technical assistance) to provide financing solutions for SMEs (loan products).
+SMEs receive financial, managerial, technical support Missio Invest provides loan products Local leaders for technical assistance Local Church networks highlight areas of need Adopting a bottom-up approach, Missio Invest identifies areas of need through existing Church networks (deal sourcing) and works with local leaders (technical assistance) to provide financing solutions for SMEs (loan products).
 Missio Invest leverages the resources of the global Catholic Church, combined with local experience in agriculture, healthcare, education and financial inclusion.

 Free Cash Flow for Long-term Self-sufficiency For the borrower to become financially self-sufficient, Missio Invest ensures that all investees can generate annual cash flow equal to 1.5 times the annual repayments.
 This ensures that borrowers can comfortably repay the loan without financial strain on the institution, even if a project doesn't go according to plan.
 It also ensures that, after the loan is repaid, the borrower will have a steady stream of recurring income, which can be used to drive further business growth and expansion of social programs.

-Loan Repayments & Cashflow Progression The Journey to Creating Impact
+Loan Repayments & Cashflow Progression

+The Journey to Creating Impact